 You may now be hurriedly typing to remind me of Darth Vader’s imposing appearance at the Rogue One’s end.
 Yes, Vader’s scene indeed sees a squad of rebel soldiers come up against a force they’re powerless against.
 It was a great scene, if a tad on the fan-service side, and showed how frightening Vader could be.
 But because the scene is at the film’s end, after scene upon scene of our rebel heroes scoring easy wins against the Empire, its effect is lessened and has little bearing upon our reading of the story.

 I wasn’t particularly attached to any of Rogue One’s characters, and perhaps that was because it rarely felt like their victories were hard-fought.
 In a story, your villains need to be stronger than your heroes for your heroes’ eventual success to mean something.
 For a film that tells the story about that first, significant rebel victory, I wasn’t thinking “Phew!
 That was tense!”, but rather, “Why didn’t they do this before?”

 If you’ve reached this point in my article, you’re likely thinking “God, what a nerd, why doesn’t he just shut up and go outside?”
-A fair comment, but I do think that what I’ve shared here are fair comments.
+A fair comment, but I do think that what I’ve shared here are reasonable observations.
 Rogue One had the chance to show a side of the Star Wars saga that has seldom been depicted – those moments where the Jedi aren’t coming to help and oblivion is at the door.
 Instead, Rogue One had a Jedi stand-in in the form of Donnie Yen’s Chirrut Imwe, a blind warrior who believes in the Force.
 We’re told that Imwe isn’t a Jedi, but he may as well be as the strength of his belief carries him successfully through fight after fight.
 He also never stops talking about the Force when on-screen, giving the impression that Rogue One isn’t quite the Jedi-less movie it was said to be.